Maneren/KIV-UPP/sem01/README.md

 ### Analysis

 Generally I first tried to write the serial version in reasonably optimized manner to have good baseline for comparison.
-Also I structured the code in a way, that leans heavily into ranges and higher-order-functions (HOF) (map, reduce, ...) that besides being clean and fast by themselves also allow for a straightforward parallelization later.
+Also, I structured the code in a way, that leans heavily into ranges and higher-order-functions (HOF) (map, reduce, …) that besides being clean and fast by themselves also allow for a straightforward parallelization later.

-Furthermore I split the program into four parts:
+Furthermore, I split the program into four parts:

 - data loading
 - preprocessing